-Like many Korean stews, soondubuchigae can be adjusted for very different spice levels and flavor preferences.
-Vary your kochukaru (red pepper powder) according to your taste and your spice level preference.
+Like many Korean stews, soondubuchigae can be adjusted for different spice levels and flavor preferences.
+Vary your gochugaru (red pepper powder) according to your taste and your spice level preference.

 Spicy Korean soft tofu stew traditionally calls for soft uncoagulated tofu, which has a higher water content than firmer varieties of coagulated tofu (which are made more firm by pressing more water out of them).
-Soft uncoagulated tofu normally is sold in tubes in Korea and in Asian markets in the United States.
-However, if you're unable to find soft uncoagulated tofu, you can substitute soft or extra soft silken tofu.
+Soft, uncoagulated tofu normally is sold in tubes in Korea and in Asian markets in the United States.
+If you're unable to find soft uncoagulated tofu, you can substitute soft or extra soft silken tofu.

 - 2 cups anchovy stock (or beef stock or water)

-- 1 lb unshucked clams (or 1 cup shucked clams, rinsed)
+- 1 pound unshucked clams (or 1 cup shucked clams, rinsed)

-- In a soup pot, stir-fry the beef, garlic, and kochukaru in the sesame oil for about five minutes.
+In a soup pot, stir-fry the beef, garlic, and gochugaru in the sesame oil for about five minutes.

-* This tofu stew can be made completely mild to very spicy.
-I've listed a medium amount in this recipe, about what I would consider to be the standard spiciness.
-Soft tofu stew with no spice is referred to as 'white' in Korean restaurants (for the color of the stew, not the people who eat it).
+- This tofu stew can be made completely mild to very spicy. we've listed a medium amount here.
+Soft tofu stew with no spice is referred to as 'white' in Korean restaurants.

 - Uncoagulated tofu is usually sold in tubes, but you can use silken tofu if you can't find the really soft stuff.
 Just slice it into small cubes and cook as directed.